 Platform revenue is generated from the value of the policies or products enrolled in through our marketplace.
 Platform revenue from carriers is generally recognized over the policy period of the enrolled products.
 In arrangements where we sell policies to employees of our customers as the broker, we earn insurance broker commissions.
-Revenue from insurance broker commissions and Benefit Catalog (formerly BenefitsPlace) supplier transactions is recognized at the point when the orders for the policies are received and transferred to the insurance carrier or supplier, and is reduced by estimates for risk from premium collection, policy cancellation and termination.
+Revenue from insurance broker commissions and Benefit Catalog (formerly BenefitsPlace) supplier transactions is recognized at the point when the orders for the policies are received and transferred to the insurance carrier or supplier, and is reduced by constraints for variable consideration associated with collectability, policy cancellation and termination risks.